-Valspar Championship Preview, TV Times - Golf Monthly
+Valspar Chapionship Preview, TV Times

-The PGA Tour returns to Florida this week for the Valspar Championship at the Innisbrook Resort in Palm Harbor.
-Adam Hadwin of Canada is the defending champion and Rory McIlroy and Tiger Woods both make a start.
+The PGA Tour remains in Florida this week for the Valspar Championship at the Innisbrook Resort in Palm Harbor.
+Paul Casey is the defending champion.

 Valspar Championship Preview, TV Times